whassa/pfe-eos-voting/README.md

 ## Getting Started

-First you need to adapt the local network with your current environnement variable.
+First you need to put the good environnement variable for the project to run on the desired network.

 ```bash
     cp default.env .env
 ```
-Afterwards make sure to add your private key in your .env to connect your local blockchain network to your dev environment.

 Then just install packages
 ```bash